bitwarden/help/_articles/two-step-login/setup-two-step-login-authenticator.md

 1. Log in to your Bitwarden Vault on any app and enter your Email Address and Master Password.

    You will be prompted to **Enter the 6 digit verification code from your authenticator app**.
 2. Open your authenticator app and find the 6 digit verification code for your Bitwarden Vault.
 Enter this code on the Vault login screen.
 Typically, verification codes will change every 30 seconds.

+   {% callout success %}Check the **Remember Me** box to remember your device for 30 days.
+Remembering your device will mean you won't be required to complete your Two-step Login step.{% endcallout %}
 3. Select **Continue** to finish logging in.

 You will not be required to complete your secondary Two-step Login step to **Unlock** your Vault once logged in.
 For help configuring Log Out vs. Lock behavior, see [Vault Timeout Options]({% link _articles/account/vault-timeout.md %}).